top of page

 A woman in a dark red top with long brown hair sits at a restaurant table, on a date with a blond woman slightly off camera.

-And this is where we find that we are actually looking for something more.
+We're wired to connect and enjoy intimacy.
+Even though we could survive alone, we don't want to.
+It's just that now, we don't have to settle for so-so.
 We don't want to just pass the time away, or follow in our parents footsteps, stuck in the Triggered Phase.
+Our romantic commitments can now become expressions of our innate creative nature.

 We want to grow with someone, to not just share our lives and experiences, but to individuate, to self-actualize.
-Our deepest, most True Selves are longing to be released, so we can realize our creative potential!
+Our deepest, most True Selves are longing to be released.

 Emotionally hot people are: